Ah, the acid mantle.

-- “My skin is always inflamed.
-Every product that I use just stings, so I have to be really careful with what I use.”
+- My skin is constantly inflamed.
+Every product I use just stings, so I must be careful with what I use.

-- “I have to keep my skincare routine very simple.
-I use products for sensitive skin, but my skin is always red.”
+- I have to keep my skincare routine very simple.
+I use products for sensitive skin, but my skin is always red.

-- “My skin is constantly dry and flaky and always looks irritated.”
+- My skin is constantly dry and flaky and always looks irritated.

-- “I’ve always had delicate skin, but it started to get worse in my mid to late ’30s.”
+- I’ve always had delicate skin, but it worsened in my mid to late ’30s.

 Have you ever washed your face with soap or an astringent cleanser and experienced sensitivity or a tight, dry feeling?
 That was your acid mantle being stripped and knocked out of balance.

-The Anatomy of the acid mantle
+The anatomy of the acid mantle

 - lactic acid

 Friendly secretions that help with skin metabolism